-Using pure data to drive growth is like using oxygen to run fast – it’s necessary to perform optimally.
+Athletically, oxygen is necessary for burning carbohydrates, fats, and proteins that turn it into energy.
+In business, using pure data to drive growth is like using oxygen to run fast – it’s necessary to perform optimally.

-Ideally, metrics offer insights to facilitate better decisions, improve infrastructure, and better reach customers.
+Metrics offer insights to facilitate better decisions, improve infrastructure, and better reach customers.

 “𝐈𝐟 𝐲𝐨𝐮 𝐜𝐚𝐧’𝐭 𝐦𝐞𝐚𝐬𝐮𝐫𝐞 𝐢𝐭, 𝐲𝐨𝐮 𝐜𝐚𝐧’𝐭 𝐢𝐦𝐩𝐫𝐨𝐯𝐞 𝐢𝐭.” – Peter Drucker